 The Contact Centre is the heart of the Corporate Travel service to clients.
 It is the engine; everything else will revolve around it.
 Without it, there can be no service.
 Where then, would be the ideal location for your all-important Corporate Travel Contact Centre?
 Many a diehard traditionalist would tell you that it should be located where the head office is.
 In other words, the Managing Director or CEO, would like it where he is located.
 Such a notion, I presume, would come from a desire to show off one’s empire to every visitor.
 Some others would argue for it to be located in their own building, wherever that may be.
 Their main argument would be that with such an arrangement, they will have no rental costs.
 My own views on the subject are very different.

-A Request for Proposal or an RFP, is an integral part of a Multinational Company’s (MNC) process of choosing their Travel Management Company (TMC).
+A Request for Proposal RFP, is an integral part of a Multinational Company’s (MNC) process of choosing their Travel Management Company (TMC).
 Most MNCs will handle their choice through such a process.
-It may however be noted, from a Travel agent’s point of view, if you are not part of a major international TMC Network, you may never get to see the RFP of such an organisation.
+It may, however, be noted, from a Travel agent’s point of view, if you are not part of a major international TMC Network, you may never get to see the RFP of such an organisation.
 They are usually only sent out to the top three in the Business.

 Whatever the size of your Travel Account, you as a corporate, have every right to an efficient corporate travel agent.
 Travel agencies as we well know, come in all shapes and sizes.
 There are good ones, and bad ones.
 Really, it is up to you, how you evaluate your travel agent; but if you are looking at the best service for acceptable costs, you’d have to put your travel agent under the microscope.